-The financial statements of the Company were restated to correct gross premiums, claims and their associated insurance balances recorded in incorrect periods.
-These restatements resulted in changes to comprehensive income, cashflows and equity.
+The financial statements of the Company for FY 2022 were restated to correct gross premiums, claims and their associated insurance balances recorded in incorrect periods, found when preparing the 2023 financial statements.
+These restatements resulted in changes to financial position and comprehensive income.
 The previous and restated amounts are shown below: